0x5bfa/FluentHub/README.md

 </configuration>
 ```

-2. Set and get the value on [this site](https://github.com/settings/applications/new) as follows (Repository members get from [here](https://github.com/organizations/fluenthub-uwp/settings/applications/)):
+2. Set and get the value on [this site](https://github.com/settings/applications/new) as follows:

 Name|Value
 ---|---